Papain

 What is the recommended dosage of Papain?

-The clinically studied dose for Papain is Digestive: 100,000–200,000 USP units per meal; Systemic anti-inflammatory: 200–400 mg of papain blend 3× daily on empty stomach.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is Digestive: 100,000–200,000 USP units per meal; Systemic anti-inflammatory: 200–400 mg of papain blend 3× daily on empty stomach Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well-tolerated; long history of dietary and supplement use Allergic reactions in latex-allergic individuals (cross-reactivity with papaya latex) Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Papain is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; long history of dietary and supplement use Allergic reactions in latex-allergic individuals (cross-reactivity with papaya latex) It may also interact with some medications.
+Papain is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Anticoagulants (warfarin, heparin) — papain has mild anticoagulant activity; monitor INR Discontinue 2 weeks before scheduled surgery due to bleeding risk Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Anticoagulants (warfarin, heparin) — papain has mild anticoagulant activity; monitor INR Discontinue 2 weeks before scheduled surgery due to bleeding risk If you take prescription medication, check with a pharmacist or doctor before using it.